-11:00 - 11:15 FUTURE FLASH I: Cloud as the 'new normal' in public services 11:15 - 11:45 PLENARY SESSION III: Digital Ecosystems for Globalization In the first wave of globalization, emerging economies including LAC developed the human capital to attract significant foreign investment, enabled by the simultaneous rise of digital communications.
+10:30 - 11:00 Plenary Session II: Deep Learning: Where will Artificial Intelligence take us next?
+Deep Learning is an advancement in artificial intelligence (AI) in which machines use artificial neural networks - that is, processes that mimic the complex nonlinearity of a biological brain - to generate even more sophisticated predictive models from big data.
+Deep learning underlies recent advances in speech recognition and machine vision, which have propelled recent advances in tech services, such as improvements in Google Voice Search and the sudden ubiquity of voice-based virtual assistants.
+Machine vision is currently being tested for applications like industrial inspection and traffic management.
+It has even been used to identify molecules with the greatest potential for new medicines - just a peek into its potential impact on healthcare.
+Indeed, we see transformations underway not just in software and robotics, but communications, manufacturing, transportation, and medicine.
+IBM's Watson computer has already conquered Jeopardy!
+What could humanity accomplish with a whole workforce of Watsons at our bidding?
+11:00 - 11:15 Future Flash I: Cloud as the "new normal" in public services 11:15 - 11:45 Plenary Session III: Digital Ecosystems for Globalization In the first wave of globalization, emerging economies including LAC developed the human capital to attract significant foreign investment, enabled by the simultaneous rise of digital communications.
 In the current wave of digitization in which we find ourselves, service provision is no longer a simple two-way street but rather a complex web of interconnected services.
 Think of the interplay between today's e-commerce, cloud computing, financial services, logistics, consumer electronics, communications, and entertainment services.
 These digital ecosystems are a boon to smaller players and economies, as greater specialization, lower switching costs and greater price transparency enable easier integration in global supply chains.
 It is no coincidence that as digitization took off in 2014-2016, 70% of the world's growth derived from emerging markets.
 To succeed in this era, tech leaders will need to expand the scope of their partnerships to an even broader group of countries.
 This panel will discuss the opportunities and challenges for LAC countries as they compete in the digital era.
-11:45 - 12:15 PLENARY SESSION IV: Blockchain in Supply Chains: Transforming the Way the Public and Private Sectors Facilitate Trade and the Departure from Centralization Blockchain is a distributed digital ledger that can securely and transparently record a payment or any exchange, agreement, or tracking information.
+11:45- 12:15 Plenary Session IV: Blockchain in Supply Chains: Transforming the way the public and private sectors facilitate trade and the departure from centralization Blockchain is a distributed digital leger that can securely and transparently record a payment or any exchange, agreement, or tracking information.
 While its application to financial services (e.g. Bitcoin) is most well-known to date, there are many potential implications for trade, specifically in the way that information is transmitted through a complex supply chain, involving many parties and requiring heavy documentation.
 For instance, the food and beverage industry would benefit from blockchain records of source and sell-by date.
 In natural resources and mining, blockchain could not only increase efficiency but also improve sustainability and corporate responsibility through greater transparency.
 Several supply chain management startups - such as Ecovadis, Elementum, Global Ranger, Flexe, and Cloud Logistics - are using blockchain technology to improve inventory management, logistics analytics, on-demand procurement, and sustainability.
 This panel will discuss the potential of blockchain to increase the efficiency and transparency of supply chains, and specific challenges for its implementation in the public and private sectors in the LAC region.
-12:15 - 12:30 FUTURE FLASH II: Evolution of Cities in the Era of the Sharing Economy 12:30 - 13:45 NETWORKING LUNCH 14:00 - 15:00 PLENARY SESSION V: Innovation Services in AgTech: A Great Investment for the Future of Farming The disruption in the food value chain in the last decade, with new IPO incursions and acquisitions of food and beverage startups and supermarkets, is parallel to the agricultural value chain, driven by an increase in land turnover and a change in land use, a renewed focus on sustainability and, as in retail, a change in consumer preference.
-A continued decline in commodity prices has led to "Big Ag" falling margins and a wave of consolidation that has led to cost efficiency and a quest for innovation over the past three years.
+12:15 - 12:30 Future Flash II: Evolution of Cities in the Era of the Sharing Economy 12:30 - 13:45 Networking Lunch